 I want my cupcakes when I want them.
 And this healthy Low-Fat and Sugar-Free Chocolate PB Cupcakes with Frosting recipe is perfect for the times when you just need a cupcake (or two) in your life.

 I think we can all relate, right?

-Frosting is yours in a few quick stirs with those simple ingredients.
+Either way, frosting is yours in a few quick stirs with some simple ingredients!

 For the love of spreadability and rich chocolate smell, people, you have to try this!

 You could actually eat this whole serving of frosting just like you always wanted to do as a kid and not get a stomachache, a sugar-high, or feel one ounce of guilt whatsoever!

 Oh, and if you happen to have a peanut allergy, you can totally go all chocolate with this recipe.
 I’ve made notes in the recipe section for how you can make this without peanut powder for a double chocolate cupcake/frosting combo.
 It will still be rich, flavorful and so healthy too!